Grey Chalk Paint Dresser

 Distress and Seal Grey Chalk Painted Dresser

 I lightly distressed all the edges with 220 grit sandpaper.
-Learn more about distressing furniture here.
+You can learn more distressing furniture techniques here.

 Then I cleaned up the dust with my shop vacuum and a tack cloth to make sure there wasn’t any dust left behind before moving to the next step.